Model

 These laws are not constraints around intelligence.
 They are what make intelligence anchored.

-This is the translation layer the builders need.
-Consent, law, residue, and return cannot stay beautiful words.
-They have to map to visible logic in the product and wrapper.
+This is the bridge builders need.
+Memory, wisdom, law, consent, rhythm, movement, and return cannot stay beautiful words alone.
+They have to become visible logic in the product, wrapper, and runtime.

-What matters now is turning each anchor into system behavior that a builder can implement, inspect, and improve.
+What matters now is turning each anchor into a real object, rule, or loop that a builder can implement, inspect, test, and improve.

 System logic